railsuser2014/openobject-doc-book-en/source/book/0/index.rst

 The first part starts with the installation of Open ERP.
 If you have already installed Open ERP you can directly take your first steps on a guided tour in the :ref:`ch-guided` chapter.
-If you're already familiar with Open ERP or Tiny ERP you can usethe :ref:`ch-developing` chapter to find out how to create a new workflow from scratch in an empty database with nothing to distract you.
+If you're already familiar with Open ERP or Tiny ERP you can use the :ref:`ch-real` chapter to find out how to create a new workflow from scratch in an empty database with nothing to distract you.
 Or you can skip directly to the :ref:`ch-crm` chapter in the :ref:`part2-crm` part, to start with details of Open ERP's functional modules.